-Adoption by relatives can be arranged only through SADHS.
+Adoption by relatives can be arranged only through the SADHS.

-- married couple and de facto couple of more than 5 years - single person in particular circumstances.
+- a married couple or a de facto couple of more than 5 years - a single person in particular circumstances.

-Adoptions can be arranged only through SADHS.
+Adoptions can be arranged only through the SADHS.

 Restrictive eligibility criteria apply for adoptive parents in accordance with the Aboriginal Child Placement Principle.